OUIsolutions/BearHttpsClient/docs/response.md

 ```

 ### Reading Body Chunk

-you can read the body of the response in chunks, using the following code:
+You can read the body of the response in chunks using the following code:
 ```c
     #include "src/one.c"